SharkyBamboozle/iVISPAR/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## :test_tube: Results
-These are preliminary results from the most recent evaluation (Dec.
-'24) on the SGP problem for the Berkeley LLM Agents Hackathon.
+Preliminary results from the latest evaluation (Dec.
+'24) on the SGP problem for the Berkeley LLM Agents Hackathon are shown below.
 For more details, see [Citation](#bookmark-citation).

 <div align="center">
   <img src="Resources/README/results.png" alt="Sliding Geom Puzzle" width="900"/>